PeterJudgeZA/conference_api/WebHandlerCheatSheet.md

 This is a FAQ / cheat-sheet for coding the webhandler

 ## Reading information from the HTTP Request
 The request that is passed into a WebHandler is an implementation of the `OpenEdge.Web.IWebRequest` interface.
-API documentation for this interfaces is at https://documentation.progress.com/output/oehttpclient/117/OpenEdge.Web.IWebRequest.html
+API documentation for this interface is at https://documentation.progress.com/output/oehttpclient/117/OpenEdge.Web.IWebRequest.html

 ## Query strings
 If you know the name of a query string, you can get the value by calling the `GetQueryValue` method on the request's URI property.
 The URI contains information about the URI used to make the request, including the schema (`http`), the host, port, path and query string.